ZoneMinder/zmeventnotification/README.md

 If you are installing `zmeventnotification` for the first time, just read the [How do I install it?](#how-do-i-install-it) section.

+## Machine Learning!
+Mmm..Machine Learning!

+Easy.
+You will first have to read this document to correctly install this server along with zoneminder.
+Once it works well, you can explore how to enable Machine Learning based object detection that can be used along with ZoneMinder alarms.
+If you already have this server figured out, you can skip directly to the machine learning part [here](https://github.com/pliablepixels/zmeventserver/blob/master/hook_example/README.md)

 ## What is it?